umbraco/UmbracoDocs/umbraco-workflow/configuration.md

 #### Colors

-An instance of `ColorSettings` allowing customisation of colors used in email notifications.
-Allows setting alternate values for red, orange and green use to highlight workflow status in emails.
+An instance of `ColorSettings` allowing customization of colors used in email notifications.
+Allows setting alternate values for red, orange, and green use to highlight workflow status in emails.

 ## SettingsCustomization